AI assistant integration (MCP)

 See also

-- Search: the filters and modes that
+- Search: the filters and modes the integration's search tools map onto.

 - Security: how cloud assistant integrations are treated as an explicit opt-in.